-₩.M.
-"Health care" means:

-- (1) Preventive, diagnostic, therapeutic, rehabilitative, maintenance, or palliative care, services, procedures, tests, or counseling that: - (a) Relates to the physical, mental, or behavioral condition of an individual; or (a) - (b) - (e) Affects the structure or function of the human body or any part of the human body, including the banking of blood, sperm, organs, or any other tissue; or - (b) - (d) - (e)(c) Prescribing, dispensing, or furnishing to an individual drugs or biologicals, or-medical devices, or health care equipment and supplies. - W.N.
-"Health care provider" means a physician or other health care practitioner licensed, accredited, or certified to perform specified health services consistent with state law, or a health care facility. - X.O.
-"Health information" means any information or data except age or gender, whether oral or recorded in any form or medium, created by or derived from a health care provider or the consumer that relates to:

-- (1) The past, present, or future physical, mental, or behavioral health or condition of an individual; - (2) The provision of health care to an individual; or - (3) Payment for the provision of health care to an individual.

-Y...
-Z.P.
-"Insurance product or service" means any product or service that is offered by a licensee pursuant to Parts 3 and 4 of Ttitle 8 V.S.A.

-(1) Insurance service includes a licensee's evaluation, brokerage, or distribution of information that the licensee collects in connection with a request or an application from a consumer for an insurance product or service.

-BB.Q.
-"Licensee" means anyll licensed insurers, producers, orand other persons licensed or required to be licensed, or authorized or required to be authorized, or registered or required to be registered pursuant to Parts 3-and 4 of Ttitle 8 V.S.A., except for a persons registered under 8 V.S.A. § 4248 of title 8 V.S.A.

-(1) "Licensee" shall also means an unauthorized insurer that accepts business placed through a licensed surplus lines broker in this State, but only in regard to the surplus lines insurance placed pursuant to Chapter 138 of Title 8 V.S.A.

-- (2) A licensee is not subject to the notice and opt_in requirements for nonpublic personal financial information set forth in Articles I, II, III and IV of this regulation if the licensee is an employee, agent, or other representative of another licensee ("the principal") and: - (a) The principal otherwise complies with, and provides the notices required by, the provisions of this regulation; and insurance placed pursuant to 8 V.S.A. eChapter 138 of Ttitle 8 V.S.A.
+- M. "Health care" means: - (1) Preventive, diagnostic, therapeutic, rehabilitative, maintenance, or palliative care, services, procedures, tests, or counseling that: - (a) Relates to the physical, mental, or behavioral condition of an individual; or - (b) Affects the structure or function of the human body or any part of the human body, including the banking of blood, sperm, organs, or any other tissue; or - (c) Prescribing, dispensing, or furnishing to an individual drugs or biologicals, medical devices, or health care equipment and supplies. - N. "Health care provider" means a physician or other health care practitioner licensed, accredited, or certified to perform specified health services consistent with state law, or a health care facility. - O. "Health information" means any information or data except age or gender, whether oral or recorded in any form or medium, created by or derived from a health care provider or the consumer that relates to: - (1) The past, present, or future physical, mental, or behavioral health or condition of an individual; - (2) The provision of health care to an individual; or - (3) Payment for the provision of health care to an individual. - P. "Insurance product or service" means any product or service that is offered by a licensee pursuant to Part 3 of Title 8 V.S.A. - (1) Insurance service includes a licensee's evaluation, brokerage, or distribution of information that the licensee collects in connection with a request or an application from a consumer for an insurance product or service. - Q. "Licensee" means any licensed insurer, producer, or other person licensed or required to be licensed, authorized or required to be authorized, or registered or required to be registered pursuant to Part 3 of Title 8 V.S.A., except for a person registered under 8 V.S.A. § 4248. - (1) "Licensee" also means an unauthorized insurer that accepts business placed through a licensed surplus lines broker in this State, but only in regard to the surplus lines insurance placed pursuant to Chapter 138 of Title 8 V.S.A. - (2) A licensee is not subject to the notice and opt-in requirements for nonpublic personal financial information set forth in Articles I, II, III and IV if the licensee is an employee, agent, or other representative of another licensee ("the principal") and: